HONOR

 (in the context of Equity and Natural Law)

 Honor is the alignment of one’s actions, words, and intentions with truth, integrity, justice, and respect for the inherent rights and dignity of all living beings.
-It’s rooted in the understanding that every living man or woman has unalienable rights that should be protected, respected, and upheld in all interactions.
+Honor is rooted in the understanding that every living man and woman have unalienable rights that should be honored, respected, protected, and upheld in all interactions.

-Honor goes beyond societal expectations and legalistic rules — it comes from an inner commitment to do what is right, according to natural law and the will of the Creator, rather than from an external enforcement of rules or punishments.
+Honor goes beyond societal expectations and legalistic rules — it comes from an inner commitment to do what is right, according to natural law one's own conscience, rather than from an external enforcement of rules or punishments.

 Integrity